18F/api.data.gov/source/docs/api-key.md

 After [signing up](/signup), you'll be given your own, unique API key.
 This 40 character string is your API key.
 The key:

 - Uniquely identifies you.
-- Gives you access to Data.gov's Web services.
+- Gives you access to all APIs from agencies participating in api.data.gov's service.
 - Should be kept private and should not be shared.

 To use your key, simply pass the key as a URL query parameter when making Web service requests.
 For example: